joannela/airkit_documentation/esp8266_setup.md

 ## Hardware Setup

+Solder header pins to the ESP8266 (following Adafruit instrutions).
 In order to programme the Adafruit Huzzah ESP8266 Breakout it needs to be connected to the computer via a USB to TTL cable.
 This connects to the header pins at the top of the board (i.e. TX, RX, V+ and GND).
 The connections are as follows:

 <img src="./images/esp8266_ttl.jpg" width="200">